 From earlier in the century comes The Fortunes of Richard Mahoney trilogy starting with Australia Felix (1917) by Henry Handel Richardson.
 (Ok, this is mostly set in Ballarat, but Polly comes from Melbourne, and HHR was born in East Melbourne).

-Dick Marston and his brother Jim from Robbery Under Arms by Rolf Boldrewood (1888) have a fling in Melbourne with their ill-gotten gains, before they head back home to see mum, and are captured for cattle duffing.
+Dick Marston and his brother Jim from Robbery Under Arms by Rolf Boldrewood (1888) (see my review) have a fling in Melbourne with their ill-gotten gains, before they head back home to see mum, and are captured for cattle duffing.
 (You can read this one online at Project Gutenberg).

 Steven Carroll’s trilogy, including the Miles Franklin winning The Time We Have Taken (2007), is set somewhere like Glenroy.
 (It could be any of our 1950s middle ring suburbs, really).
 My favourite of the three is The Art of the Engine Driver.